How Do I Get My Partner To Respect Me?

 Improving respect in a relationship

-You should only try to improve your relationship's level of respect if you feel there is significant room to grow.
+You should only try to improve your relationship's level of respect if you believe there is significant room to grow.
 Abusive relationships likely cannot grow at all, and while salvageable, unhealthy relationships will require time and effort.
 Abusive relationships should be considered unsalvageable, and unhealthy relationships negatively impact your mental and physical health.
 You should take the time to consider if you want to try to repair an unhealthy relationship.

 You and your partner are unique, and you will each have your own preferences for how you like to give and receive respect.
 Still, there are several respectful behaviors and habits that are common to healthy relationships: